 Dr. Jennifer Spencer

 Jeannette was introduced to the ideas of Charlotte Mason when her husband, David (then her fiance), gave her a copy of For the Children's Sake and said, "This is how I would like us to educate our children!"
-In God's providence, David and Jeannette were blessed with four children all of whom were home educated using Mason’s philosophy, albeit very imperfectly.
-Three of their 4 children have now flown the coop including a daughter who is a classical figure sculptor with a studio in NYC, a son who is an internet security consultant based in Atlanta and another son who is in tech school in Nashville.
-The youngest boy is 14 and still studies at home.
+In God's providence, David and Jeannette were blessed with four children, all of whom were home educated using Mason’s philosophy, albeit very imperfectly.
+Three of their four children have now flown the coop, including a daughter who is a classical figure sculptor with a studio in NYC, a son who is an internet security consultant based in Atlanta and another son who is in tech school in Nashville.
+Their youngest son is 14 and still studies at home.
 Although Jeannette holds a degree from Auburn University with a major in nutrition, her real education has been acquired alongside her children.
 Jeannette often obsesses over the stories behind the lessons, especially the stories behind art, wildflowers and history.
-In order to house their ever-growing collection of mostly out of print children’s books, she and her husband utilize very creative shelving.
+In order to house their ever-growing collection of mostly out of print children’s books, she and her husband utilize very creative shelving!
 One day she hopes to open a private library/tea room/yarn shop, an idea which provides just the right excuse for buying more books.
 Living just outside of Chattanooga, TN, Jeannette privately tutors, writes for the local homeschool newsletter Esprit, helps lead a CM support group and often finds herself reading more about books, than reading the actual books.